PyPSA/PyPSA/doc/components.rst

 .. csv-table::
    :header-rows: 1
    :widths: 20, 10, 10, 10, 40, 10
-   :file: ../doc//tables/network_doc.csv
+   :file: ../doc/tables/network_doc.csv

 Table terminology and conventions
 ---------------------------
-To understand ``Network` class object data structures it's useful to understand two different terms that may seem confusingly similar: "Component" and "device".
+To understand the ``Network`` class object data structures it's useful to understand two different terms that may sound confusingly similar: "Component" and "device".
 A "Component" is a quasi-class (not actual Python class) representation of a group of devices that share the same attribute schema.
 These attributes are defined by the relevant csv in the ``component_attrs`` sub-directory of the package folder.
 (Each of the Component-specific sections that follow on this page are essentially a summary and explicit embed of these csv tables.)

-Each Component class is associated with a "list_name" that is generally used for both the associated csv filename stem and dictionary keys where data for each device (of the Component class) is stored.
+Each Component class is associated with a ``list_name`` that is generally used for both the associated csv filename stem and dictionary keys where device-level data (for data of each Component class) are stored.
-In this context, there is a clear distinction between "Component", a 'class' defining devices of a similar attribute profile, and a "device" which is a specific asset within the network, belonging to a particular Component class, and whose data will be identifiable via a unique value for its "name" attribute.
+In this context, there is a clear distinction between "Component", a 'class' defining devices of a similar attribute profile/schema, and a "device" which is a specific asset within the network, belonging to a particular Component class.
+Each device is identifiable via a mandatory (and unique) "name" attribute.

 Static Data: Network.{list_name}
 --------------------------------